skyien-z/Star_Flight/Meetings/results.md

  2. Results Locations

  The dataset used can be found in the ```data.csv``` file and the output path is both printed to the console and saved as images in the ```png_files``` folder.
- Example images can be found there and will not be inserted here.
-Below is a screenshot of the console output after inputting [STAR NAME] as the start point and [STAR NAME] as the end point.

- INSERT CONSOLE SCREENSHOT

  3. Results Discussion